petrnohejl/alfonz/alfonz-view/README.md

 </org.alfonz.view.SelectorFrameLayout>
 ```

 `StatefulLayout` is a lightweight version of [StatefulLayout library](https://github.com/jakubkinst/Android-StatefulLayout).
 It displays and switches between different states of screen.
+Note that this layout changes a visibility of all direct child views.

 ```xml
 <org.alfonz.view.StatefulLayout